 Chad has successfully tried cases in federal and state courts, in the Delaware Court of Chancery, and in arbitration tribunals in the United States and overseas.
 Chad also advises institutional and other investors about how best to enforce their rights as shareholders in the United States and abroad.

-Before joining Robbins Geller, Chad was a partner with Quinn Emanuel where he served as the chair of that firm’s Institutional Investor Litigation Practice.
-Earlier in his career, Chad was a partner with Latham & Watkins where he defended executives and companies in securities and breach of fiduciary duty cases.
+Before joining Robbins Geller as a partner and head of the Firm’s Manhattan office, Chad was a partner with Quinn Emanuel where he was the Chair of that firm’s Institutional Investor Litigation Practice.
+Earlier in his career, Chad was a partner with Latham & Watkins.

-Chad is originally from Michigan and received a Bachelor of Arts degree from the University of Michigan and a Juris Doctor degree from Harvard Law School.
+Chad grew up in Michigan in a union family and earned his undergraduate degree from the University of Michigan and his law degree from Harvard Law School.

 Harvard Law School, J.D., cum laude